jpgordon00/PlayFabUnityUpdater/README.md

 > Files are requested through a Cloudscript Function that includes the files URI, a unique name, and a name for the resulting file when downloaded.
 A use case for this would be to identify each file through the 'Name' attribute.
 Another use case for this would be to modify the function to include additional metadata.
 - Requests URI for and only downloads missing files.
 - Clients only download files that are missing.
-Incase of error during a download, the updater removes partially downloaded files and leaves completed downloads.
+Incase of error during a download, the updater removes partially downloaded files and not completed downloads.
 On the next update invokation, the updater will only request the URI's for and download missing files.
 > UpdateHandler.cs provides access to elapsed time, progress and tweaking of how many times to re-invoke the update process.

 ## What I learned.